Pretty Good Privacy: Network Associates acquisition

 In December 1997, PGP Inc. was acquired by Network Associates, Inc. ("NAI").
 Zimmermann and the PGP team became NAI employees.
 NAI was the first company to have a legal export strategy by publishing source code.
 Under NAI, the PGP team added disk encryption, desktop firewalls, intrusion detection, and IPsec VPNs to the PGP family.
 After the export regulation liberalizations of 2000 which no longer required publishing of source, NAI stopped releasing source code.

+Asset split

 In early 2001, Zimmermann left NAI.
 He served as Chief Cryptographer for Hush Communications, who provide an OpenPGP-based e-mail service, Hushmail.
 He has also worked with Veridis and other companies.
 In October 2001, NAI announced that its PGP assets were for sale and that it was suspending further development of PGP encryption.
 The only remaining asset kept was the PGP E-Business Server (the original PGP Commandline version).
 In February 2002, NAI canceled all support for PGP products, with the exception of the renamed commandline product.

+McAfee

-NAI, now known as McAfee, continued to sell and support the product under the name McAfee E-Business Server until 2013.
+NAI, now known as McAfee, continued to sell and support the commandline product under the name McAfee E-Business Server until 2013.
+In 2010, Intel Corporation acquired McAfee.
+In 2013, the McAfee E-Business Server was transferred to Software Diversified Services (SDS), which now sells, supports, and develops it under the name SDS E-Business Server.